Service Dogs by Dee

 What are the rewards of training your own service dog?
 First, the bond that is created by spending hours upon hours working with a dog is powerful.
 If you were to have a trained adult service dog magically delivered to your door, that relationship would be entirely different from the one you will have with a service dog you've trained yourself.
 And the therapeutic value of training your own service dog is one of the best benefits.
 If you suffer from depression or angry outbursts, night terrors or a fear of being around people in public ... as you train your dog, he will come to understand you and what you need from him.
 The right dog will help you through the rough times, getting you outside yourself and focused on him - that joyous, wagging, silly, loving ball of fur who will become your best friend.
 The pride that you will feel as you train your service dog to do more and more challenging things will build your self-esteem, culminating in a lifelong partnership based on mutual respect.

 Dog breeds.
 I work with a lot of Labrador retrievers who are in training to be service dogs.
-But I've also worked with mixed breeds, German shepherds, golden retrievers, doodles, and even a French bulldog.
+But I've also worked with mixed breeds, German shepherds, golden retrievers, doodles, and a couple of French bulldogs.
 More important than breed is temperament and trainability.
 If you have a favorite breed or a family dog who might be trainable as a service dog, give me a call.
 We can schedule an evaluation to determine if your dog has the right stuff to be a service dog.
 612.548.1504